angular/angular/aio/content/guide/router.md

 ## Defining a basic route

-There are three fundamental building blocks to creating a route.
+Creating a route has four fundamental building blocks.

-Import the `AppRoutingModule` into `AppModule` and add it to the `imports` array.
+1. Import the `AppRoutingModule` into `AppModule` and add it to the `imports` array.

     The Angular CLI performs this step for you.
     However, if you are creating an application manually or working with an existing, non-CLI application, verify that the imports and configuration are correct.
-The following is the default `AppModule` using the CLI with the `--routing` flag.
+    The following is the default `AppModule` created with the CLI using the `--routing` flag.

     <code-example header="Default CLI AppModule with routing" path="router/src/app/app.module.8.ts"></code-example>

 1. Import `RouterModule` and `Routes` into your routing module.